solesby/appshots/README.md

 The `screenshots` folder is required.
 It is organized by `screenshots`/`device`/`screen[1-5].png`.
 Any device/screen combination not present in the `appshots.txt` or the `screenshots` directory tree will be ignored.

 You can optionally provide a `overlays` folder.
 If you don't the script will use the one provide in the install folder.
+The [Sketch3](http://bohemiancoding.com/sketch/) source file for the provided overlays is provided, so you can also modify them as well.